Shores Packing List

 -

-Dress up outfit Simple modest outfit you would wear to church.
-For girls, dresses should be fingertip length.
-No tight-fitting rompers/jumpers, off-the-shoulder styles, or spaghetti straps.
+Dress up outfit Simple, modest outfit you would wear to church.
+Dresses should be at least knuckle-length, no tight-fitting rompers/jumpers, off the shoulder styles, overtly revealing backs, or spaghetti straps (straps need to be at least two fingers wide).
 Bralettes or bandeaus should not show.
-Guys should wear shorts with at least a 5" inseam.
+Guys should wear shorts with at least a 5” inseam.

 -

-Theme night costumes To be worn for evening themed activities; must abide by all other dress code guidelines
+Theme night costumes To be worn for evening themed activities and must abide by all other dress code guidelines.
+Leotards and/or tutus must be worn with shorts.

 Water